GiuseppeManai/ysc4224/README.md

 You are required to submit two artefacts:
 1. Team presentation on the results of the churn modeling and analysis - 5 min.
-2. Notebook with the implementation of the different aspects such as feature engineering, different modeling and model accuracy comparisons.
+2. Notebook with the implementation of the different aspects such as EDA, feature engineering, different modeling and model accuracy comparisons.

 You should split the work, collaborate on github and ensure that the final code is correct and runs.
 The notebook will be assessed on these aspects:
 * Comprehensiveness (7 points)